lbl-srg/obc/specification/source/introduction.rst

 Approach
 ~~~~~~~~

-Our approach is to digitize the control delivery.
+Our approach is to digitize the delivery of control.
 Rather than paper-based English language
 specification, our process is fully digitized, allowing performance assessment in design,
 electronic specification in a format that was designed to allow machine-to-machine translation to
 control product lines, and formal verification of the control response relative